Table of Contents

 What Causes These Gradients?

-It seems like flats should correct this unevenness.
+It seems like flats should correct any unevenness.
 They correct vignetting and dust, after all!
-But as you can see from the explanation above, these gradients are caused by reflections of the signal off of the camera sensor, off the focal reducer, back to the sensor.
+But as you can see from the explanation above, these gradients (at least some of them- most were actually caused by Nikon!) are caused by reflections of the signal off of the camera sensor, off the focal reducer, back to the sensor.
 As a result, the strength and distribution of this effect is dependent on the exact subject being imaged: the distribution and brightness of all of the stars, nebulosity and other features in the subject.
 When flats are taken, they’re taken with a uniform and even (and very bright) light source by design.
-This does not properly reproduce the same effect (to the same extent, at least) in the flats, which leads to imperfect calibration no matter how well the flats are taken.
+This does not properly reproduce the same effect (to the same extent, at least) in the flats, which leads to imperfect calibration no matter how well the flats are taken, because they don’t contain the same light intensity distribution as the lights (and they’re not supposed to); these effects are intensity dependent.

 Final Words

 This focal reducer is great for visual usage, bright solar system targets, and brighter DSOs.
-However, fainter DSOs that require extreme stretching, large integration times and faint nebulosity suffer from the circular artifacts shown above.
+However, fainter DSOs that require extreme stretching, large integration times and faint nebulosity may be tougher to deal with, although not as much as I previously thought.

 Because of its low price point and great image quality for bright subjects, this is a great choice for beginners working with SCTs who want a reliable focal reducer.
 However, the cheap nature of the hardware and 2-lens design will definitely become apparent for highly-stretched images with larger integration times, although I must admit that most people leave SCTs for deep sky imaging long before I do, and I push my 8se to the max of its capabilities.